Alex Sidorenko AvatarAlex Sidorenko

 }

-It is not the right way to set event handlers.
-You need to provide a function to the onClick, not the result of the function execution.
-By executing a function before setting a handler, you update a state inside the render, which causes an infinite loop.
+This is not the right way to set event handlers.
+You need to provide a function to onClick, not the result of the function execution.
+By executing a function before setting a handler, you update the state inside the render, which causes an infinite loop.

-Set a function to onClick event.
-It is a proper way to set event handlers.
-This way state will only update after a click of a button and won’t cause an infinite loop.
+Set a function to the onClick event.
+This is the proper way to set event handlers.
+This way, the state will only update after a button click and won't cause an infinite loop.

 export default function App() {